srzer/LaMo-2023/README.md

 --co_lambda # the weight of language loss, like 0.1
 ```
 ## Atari
-To reproduce our results on Breakout with one-click, run the following commands
+To reproduce our results on Breakout with one click, run the following commands
 ```bash
 cd experiment-atari
 bash run.sh